 There’s only one winner of a league, and sometimes three teams are relegated to the league below for the following season – this enables three new teams to be promoted.

 For a cup competition, there are no teams relegated.
 If they end up at the bottom of the league or near there, they’ve put out of the competition,

 How do soccer fixtures work?

-The fixtures of who plays who is decided before the start of the season, so the teams can prepare.
+The fixtures of who plays who are decided before the start of the season, so the teams can prepare.
 The season is split into two, and a team will play half of their games at home and a half away.